daniserrano7/jira-clone/README.md

 ```
 npm test
 ```
-Alternatively, you can run ESLint linter, Typescript type checks and Jest tests all at once with the following command:
+Alternatively, you can run ESLint linter, Typescript type checks and Vitest tests all at once with the following command:
 ```
 npm run test-all
 ```